rwblickhan/11ty-rwblickhan.org/logs/books-2022.md

 60. 🔁 *Faust: A Tragedy*, Johann Wolfgang von Goethe (trans.
 Walter Arndt, ed.
 Cyrus Hamlin)
 61. *Randical Candor: Be a Kick-Ass Boss Without Losing Your Humanity*, Kim Scott
 62. *The Sandman Vol. 4: Season of Mists*, Neil Gaiman
+63. *The Sandman Vol. 5: A Game of You*, Neil Gaiman

 ## Skimmed